Indian campaign of Ahmad Shah Durrani: Durrani administration of the Punjab (1757–1758)

-Fifth invasion of India (1759–1761)
+Fifth invasion (1759–1761)

 Preoccupied with the uprising in Kalat, Ahmad Shah was unable to pursue a campaign against the Marathas, instead dispatching his generals, Jahan Khan and Nur ud-Din Bamizai, who were both defeated.
 In October 1759, Ahmad Shah began his fifth invasion of India.
 He had been invited by numerous rulers and religious leaders across India, including Shah Waliullah Dehlawi, who wrote to Ahmad Shah pleading for him to save the Muslims of India.
 Ahmad Shah utilized this in having it declared a jihad by religious leaders in Kandahar.
 Further invitations were sent by Najib ud-Daula, who wanted India to become a permanent extension of the Afghan empire.
 Alamgir II sent fervent requests to Ahmad Shah for aid, affirming his loyalty and informing him of the intentions of Imad ul-Mulk, who wished to assassinate him.
 Even Hindu rulers such as Madho Singh, the ruler of Amber, and Vijay Singh, the ruler of Marwar, were discontent over Maratha expansion, and sent letters to Ahmad Shah.
 Ahmad Shah also wished to avenge the defeat of his son, Timur Shah, and to reclaim the lost territories of the Punjab.

 Beginning his invasion, Ahmad Shah split his forces to attack from two sides.
 Jahan Khan advanced from Kandahar to Kabul, and then through the Khyber Pass with an army of 20,000, while Ahmad Shah led a force of 40,000 through the Bolan Pass.
 He was further reinforced by Nasir Khan, and other Afghan chiefs, eventually fording the Indus on 25 October 1759.
 As Ahmad Shah entered the Punjab, Jahan Khan had forced the Maratha forces stationed at Attock to evacuate, pursuing them and battling at Rohtas, where the Maratha army was routed, forcing a withdrawal to as far as Delhi.